emmanuelrosa/bitcoin-onion-nodes/README.md

 Note: Previous versions of this list also contained v2 onion services.
 But as of Jun 1 2021, only v3 onion services are now listed.
 This is in anticipation for the deprecation of v2 addresses in July 2021.

+## Why?

+When I initiallt set up a bitcoind node to use Tor exclusively, the node had difficulty making outbound connections; It could not find peers to connect with.
+Over time, the node continued to identify more and more peers, so I began to build my own seed list.
+That list is now in this repo.

+Now, anyone can set up a new Tor-only bitcoind node and use this node list (or realistically, just a small portion of it) to seed the node.

+## How?

+I got the nodes from `bitcoin-cli getpeerinfo`.
+Nothing special, just periodic quering.

 ## Usage

 The nodes can be added to `bitcoind.conf`, like this: